cfgnunes/nautilus-scripts/README.md

 2. Place all the files you want to process into this directory;
 3. Execute the desired script using this directory as the input.

-When batch mode is detected, the script will recognize the directory as a special case and process each file inside it individually, instead of treating the entire directory as a single input.
+When batch mode is detected, the script recognizes the directory as a special case and process each file inside it individually, instead of treating the entire directory as a single input.
 This approach prevents errors caused by excessively long argument lists and ensures reliable execution.

 ## Acknowledgments